Available software

 Python: Python is a widely used programming language with a large range of possible applications from camera control over web development to data analysis.
 Using NumPy and Pandas among others, it i possible to perform statistical analysis very similar to R (see below).
 Read more on the official Python website, and access one of several free resources and courses in Python at the learn Python website.

 R: The statistical computing language R is a powerful tool for data analysis and reporting.
-It provides fast and reliable tools for analysis of large data sets as well as modelling and reporting tools that allow you to embed code in html and pdf files to generate reproducible reports based on your analyses.
+It provides fast and reliable tools for analysis of large data sets.
+It also includes modelling and reporting tools that allow you to generate reproducible reports of your analyses.
 Read more on the official R website, and access one of several free resources and courses in R at the Swirl website.

 Scripting and programming services